Potassium channel: Types

-The following table contains a comparison of the major classes of potassium channels with representative examples (for a complete list of channels within each class, see the respective class pages).
+The following table contains a comparison of the major classes of potassium channels with representative examples (for a complete list of channels within each class, see the respective class pages):

-For more examples of pharmacological modulators of potassium channels, see potassium channel blocker and potassium channel opener.

 Structure

 Potassium channels have a tetrameric structure in which four identical protein subunits associate to form a fourfold symmetric (C4) complex arranged around a central ion conducting pore (i.e., a homotetramer).
 Alternatively four related but not identical protein subunits may associate to form heterotetrameric complexes with pseudo C4 symmetry.
 All potassium channel subunits have a distinctive pore-loop structure that lines the top of the pore and is responsible for potassium selective permeability.

 There are over 80 mammalian genes that encode potassium channel subunits.
 However potassium channels found in bacteria are amongst the most studied of ion channels, in terms of their molecular structure.
 Using X-ray crystallography, profound insights have been gained into how potassium ions pass through these channels and why (smaller) sodium ions do not.
 The 2003 Nobel Prize for Chemistry was awarded to Rod MacKinnon for his pioneering work in this area.